Tenterfield railway station: Condition

-The precinct has a very good level of integrity with a near complete grouping of railway structures.
-The station buildings have a very good level of integrity and are in sound condition.
+The precinct has a high level of integrity with a near-complete grouping of railway structures.
+The station buildings also have a high level of integrity and are in sound condition.

 Modifications and dates

 Since the 1886 construction of the railway station, coal stage, goods warehouse, Station Master's residence, water tank, 50 ft turntable and locomotive shed, the railway station and precinct has been modified as follows: